-A parent can sue a corporate wrongdoer on behalf of a son or daughter.
+Yes, a parent can sue a careless driver or corporate wrongdoer on behalf of a son or daughter.
 The lawsuit is filed to get compensation and to hold the responsible party accountable for the harm.
 Generally, a parent (as legal guardian), is listed as the plaintiff (person suing).
-You can call 612-338-0202 to talk to one of our lawyers about your personal injury claim.
+You can call 1-888-377-8900 (toll free) to talk to one of our lawyers about how our law firm can help your family.

-“Children often have a claim for personal injury after a traffic accident,” said Attorney Eric Hageman, father of 5 children.
+“Children often have a claim for personal injury after a traffic accident,” said Attorney Eric Hageman, father of 5 children and one of our lead child safety lawyers.

 The insurance policy of the negligent driver (even if it was a parent) can be sued for pain and suffering, disability, disfigurement, and expenses and losses in excess of the amounts provided under Minnesota no-fault laws.